-According to the Center of Disease Control (CDC) & National Drowning Prevention Alliance (NDPA), formal swimming lessons are associated with an 88% reduction in the risk of drowning for children ages 1 -4.
+According to the Centers For Disease Control And Prevention (CDC) & National Drowning Prevention Alliance (NDPA), formal swimming lessons are associated with an 88% reduction in the risk of drowning for children ages 1 -4.

-Swimming lessons, therefore, is a great way to teach your kids how to stay safe while being around water.
+Swimming lessons, therefore, are a great way to teach your kids how to stay safe while being around water.

 So here are the benefits of formal swimming lessons for kids so that they can stay safe around any body of water.

 Have you also found any tips that you could share?
-Please feel free to add to my list, or ask your questions or concerns in our FORUM section.
+Please feel free to add to my list, or ask your questions or concerns below.
 I would be happy to help you!

 As parents, we have to be alert and ensure that our kids are safe at all times.
 I suggest if both parents are involved, then one person should be placed to supervise a child at a time (designated water watcher).
 That way the other parent is aware that one parent is watching.